MSc Crime and Justice

 The MSc Crime and Justice places emphasis on policy and practice in the contemporary UK, however, where possible students , will be encouraged to draw on wider theoretical resources drawn from an international stage.
 Students will be encouraged to focus on research areas they are particularly interested in.
 Tuition draws upon the expertise of research staff in the University’s well established Centre for Criminology.

-Stage 2 (60 credits) is primarily aimed at enhancing skills and knowledge developed at stage one and allows for direct entry to the diploma stage for those students with relevant academic and practice backgrounds.
+PG Diploma (60 credits) is primarily aimed at enhancing skills and knowledge developed at the certificate stage and allows for direct entry to the diploma stage for those students with relevant academic and practice backgrounds.

 Most of the MSc modules make good use of expert guest speakers.
 These are usually professionals whose expertise and experience can help students consider the links between theory and practice and bring particular areas of practice ‘to life’ for students.
 Recent guest lecturers have included speakers from the police, prison and probation services, youth justice, substance misuse agencies, and Welsh Government.

 The Centre for Criminology has a long history of research on the probation service and custodial institutions, and related topics such as the rehabilitation and resettlement of offenders, effectiveness and accountability in policy and practice, inter-agency partnerships and relationships between the criminal justice system, the Third Sector and the UK and Welsh governments.
 It also conducts high-quality research into the use of drugs and alcohol, violence and homicide, and criminal investigation.

 Assignments are assessed in a range of ways.
 The majority involve written essays and some form of examination, but individual presentations, reflective work, text analysis and other approaches are also used.
 The MSc award requires a dissertation of around 18,000 words on an individual piece of research on a topic that you agree with your supervisor, which may be work-related.